by Cody McLaughlin - Tuesday, November 19, 2019

-New Jersey Hunters by the Numbers New Jersey hunters, fishermen and trappers would pose a significant voting block if this legislation were to pass.
+New Jersey hunters, fishermen and trappers would pose a significant voting block if this legislation were to pass.
 According to the most recent numbers posted by the Congressional Sportsmen’s Foundation, there are approximately 794,000 resident hunters, fishermen and trappers in New Jersey.
 In addition to the economic impact they represent to the state, with $1.26 billion in annual spending and supporting nearly 17,000 jobs, New Jersey sportsmen have become increasingly vocal—even launching a lawsuit against current Gov. Phil Murphy in response to his closure of state lands paid for by hunters to the state’s black bear conservation hunt.

 Cody McLaughlin is a noted conservationist and conservative thought leader on public policy issues including hunting, fishing, gun rights, free-market tax and wage policy and the environment.
 He works as a GOP consultant for conservative political causes, managing clients’ digital communications and online presence and as a trustee of the New Jersey Outdoor Alliance, helping to represent the state’s 1.2 million sportsmen in the political arena.

 Follow NRA Hunters’ Leadership Forum on Twitter @HuntersLead.